jiqiujia/imllib-spark/README.md

  * Factorization Machines (LibFM)
  * Field-Awared Factorization Machine (FFM)
  * Conditional Random Fields (CRF)
+ * Adaptive learning rate optimizer (AdaGrad, Adam)

 This package can be imported as a dependency in other codes.
-Then, all functions of LibFM, FFM and CRF in this package can be used.
+Then, all functions of LibFM, FFM, CRF and AdaOptimizer in this package can be used.

 # Build from Source
 ```scala